 - 1. Select the desired unit, cylinder, and head.
 The controller must wait for Ready to begin a search for the leading edge of Index.
-If only a head change was affected, the controller must provide a 5 microsecond minimum delay before Write Enable may be activated. - 2.
+If a head change was affected, the controller must provide a 5 microsecond minimum delay before Write Enable may be activated. - 2.
 Search for and detect the leading edge of Index and activate Write Enable. - 3.
 Write 12 bytes of zeroes for the ISG following the Index/Sector pulse. - 4.
 Write 11 bytes of zeroes for the address field PLO sync area. - 5.
 Write a byte sync pattern, the address field, the address field check bytes (2). - 6.
 Write all zeroes for the address pad byte, the write splice byte and 11 bytes of the data area PLO sync. - 7.
-Write the data area byte sync byte, the data field, two data field check bytes and the data pad byte.
-The data field may be written with all ones or preferably a worst-case data pattern. - 8.
+Write the data area byte sync byte, the data field, two data field check bytes and the data pad byte. - 8.
 Write four bytes of zeroes for the ISG preceeding the sector pulse. - 9.
 If the next sector of the same track is to be formatted and the head is not deselected, Write Enable should remain true and the format procedure followed starting at Step 3.
 If the last sector of the track was just formatted, zeroes should be written until the Index pulse is again detected, then Write Enable should be deactivated; then proceed to Step 1.